syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/HTML-conversion/Customize-image-data).

 N> Calling the above event is mandatory in ASP.NET Core, UWP, and Xamarin platforms to preserve the images in HTML conversions.

 **Frequently Asked Questions**